gwsystems/aWsm/README.md

 	Wasm is a high-level assembly, independent from any specific hardware.
 	This has the potential to provide a universal specification of computation that can execute in the cloud, on the edge, or in an embedded device.

-**A note on naming.**
-aWsm started out as the `silverfish` compiler, the brainchild of Gregor Peach when he was a researcher in the group.
-There are still quite a few lingering `silverfish` references.
-Please have patience as we update those to `aWsm`.

 ## Why aWsm?

 We've investigated how aWsm changes serverless on the edge (see our [Sledge runtime](https://github.com/gwsystems/sledge-serverless-framework) for that), and reliability in embedded systems.